 While they don’t exactly hibernate, the band did come out of winter in a bit of a groggy state after emerging from their dens and shacks scattered across the edges of the canoe country.

-The flugelhorns and tubas, of course, were the last to rub the sleep out of their eyes and fall in line for the first days of practice under the blazing early March sun.
+With the warm weather leapfrogging the calendar by at least a month this year, the sousaphones and tubas, of course, were the last to rub the sleep out of their eyes and fall in line for the first days of practice under the blazing mid-March sun.

 It might be noted that a slight tuba insurrection has been brewing in the band over the past few seasons, so listeners may note a hint of discord in the ranks.
 A professional melodic mediator has been attempting to work through the dilemma, with the main grievance centering around the request that more tuba solos be allowed and sanctioned during performances.